-This course provides an overview of hazardous materials which include particularly dangerous goods such as chemical, biological, radiological, nuclear, or explosive (CBRNE) materials.
+This course provides an overview of hazardous materials which includes particularly dangerous goods such as chemical, biological, radiological, nuclear, or explosive (CBRNE) materials.
 Students examine the role and responsibilities of the firefighting team regarding environmental hazards and rescue operations at the Awareness level according to NFPA Standard 472.

-Co-FIRE1082 Hazardous Materials Awareness Practical
+P- FIRE1082 Hazardous Materials Awareness Practical, Co-FIRE1082 Hazardous Materials Awareness Practical